Zettt/km-markdown-library/README.md

 ## Link New ##

+This is the most complicated macro in the library.
+On execution it asks several things such as a URL, the link text (which will be visible in the text), and whether the link should be inserted inline or as reference at the end.
+If the checkbox is disabled (it's enabled by default) a second user prompt asks for the Markdown reference tag you want to use.
+This macro also tries to find out whether you had text selected or not and acts upon it.
+(Read more in the introduction above)

 ## Link Inlines to References ##

 Takes selected text and replaces inline links with an "end of text" reference list.
 (Thanks, Brett.)